 What are matrimonial assets?

-How can prenuptial agreements protect my inheritance?
+How can prenuptial agreements protect inheritance?

-Are future inheritances considered in divorce settlements?
+Are future inheritances included in divorce settlements?

-Why is financial disclosure important in divorce proceedings?
+Why is financial disclosure important in divorce?